uf-icbr-bioinformatics/cellClassifier/README.md

 * Match score
 * List of genes from input list matching the gene signature.

-Results are sorted in order of increasing P-value, or decreasing match score is `-s' is supplied.
+Results are sorted in order of increasing P-value, or decreasing match score is -s is supplied.

 ## Cellranger support
-If `-X` is specified, the program assumes that the input is a `differential_expression.csv` file produced by cellranger.
+If -X is specified, the program assumes that the input is a `differential_expression.csv` file produced by cellranger.
 The file is comma-delimited with two columns for gene identifier and gene name, followed by three columns for each cluster containing average expression, fold change, and P-value, respectively.